nyorain/rvg/docs/roadmap.md

 	of rvg?)
 Completely abolish transform state?
 	well, rotation and translation aren't a problem.
 Only scale.
+	Maybe allow to set pre-transform for each polygon?
+On change, the whole polygon/text has to rebaked.

 - [ ] clean up/solve transform state handling (scaling!)
 - [ ] cleanup fontstash (and remove fso.h)

 ### later

+- [ ] general transform matrix on paint?
 - [ ] corner bevels.
 Currently anti aliasing not too good for sharp corners -> katachi
 - [ ] rvg: more stroke settings: linecap/linejoin [complex; -> katachi]